-STEVENS SUCCESS STRATEGIES #5 WHEN TO SEEK COUNSELING SERVICES ideas, new experiences, change, growth, and stress.
-For some students this transition may result in periods of uncertainty; that may be more easily managed if they seek help from a campus counselor.
-There are no problems too small to discuss with a counselor.
+The transition to college presents new ideas, new experiences, new expectations, change, and growth.
+Stress is a naturally occurring response to transition.
+For some students this transition and the related stress is more easily managed if they seek help from a counselor to develop coping strategies.
 In fact, talking about situations in the early stages, sometimes keeps small problems from becoming unmanageable and overwhelming.
+Counseling allows students to freely express their concerns and explore solutions that reflect their values and personal goals so that they can be successful in college and in life.